 A favorite lunch dish is called the Belly Buster and is a burger with two patties, four strips of bacon, four slices of American cheese, avocado, diced green chile with lettuce, onions, pickles, tomatoes and French fries.
 Gina said, “We have more than 250 items on the menu and there’s only one thing in the kitchen that has a single purpose, and that’s the sauerkraut for our Reuben sandwiches.
 We also will serve most any meal at any time of day.
 We’re not a cookie-cutter or chain restaurant but a friendly family restaurant that aims to please.
 We’ll accommodate whatever our customers want — if we have it in the kitchen, we’ll make it for them.”

 On a busy day the restaurant will serve up to 1,200 people and they can accommodate about 136 customers at a time.
 Customers come back often for the featured $7.95 Lunch Special which includes a drink from 11 am to 2 pm Monday through Friday.

-Dinner favorites include an Indian taco that is a flat sopapilla covered with beef or chicken, onions, and cheese, smothered in chile with rice and beans.
+Favorites include an Indian Taco that is a flat sopapilla covered with beef or chicken, onions, and cheese, smothered in chile with rice and beans.
 It also comes with a sopapilla on the side.
 In addition they make delicious crunchy breaded chile rellenos, stuffed sopapillas and a build-it-yourself combination plate with anything in it your heart desires.

 Local catering, gift certificates and shipping for many popular items are also available.
 Michael’s Kitchen Restaurant & Bakery is a legendary Taos icon with a traditional history of authentic northern New Mexico cuisine.
 It’s the place of choice for locals and tourists alike.